Category intelligence brief

 Cleaning robots, scoped for fast market reading.

-Robot vacuums, mops, pool cleaners, and window cleaners.
-The workhorses of home automation that keep your spaces spotless.
+Robot vacuums, mops, pool cleaners, and window cleaners — the workhorses of home automation that keep every surface spotless.
 This route is designed to move from fast inventory scan to deeper technical and buyer guidance without turning the page into a wall of undifferentiated content.

 Tracked robots